|

 Click here to read the classical Capricorn myth and interpretations, from The Labours of Hercules.

-are from the writings of Alice A. Bailey;
+Labours of Hercules is from the collected writings of Alice

 |